-These Tibetans began to leave Tibet in 1959 after His Holiness the 14th Dalai Lama, the spiritual and temporal leader of the people of Tibet, fled to India after a decade of negotiations with the Chinese government for peaceful co-existence had failed.
+These Tibetans began to leave Tibet in 1959 after His Holiness the 14th Dalai Lama, the spiritual and temporal leader of the people of Tibet, fled to India.
+The Dalai Lama fled Tibet after a decade of negotiations with the Chinese government for peaceful co-existence had failed.
 He eventually established a government-in-exile in the Himalayan town of Dharamsala.
-Over the subsequent 40 years many other Tibetans escaped from Chinese-occupied Tibet and settled throughout India and Nepal, and smaller numbers emigrated to North America and Europe.
-In 2000, approximately 140,000 Tibetans lived outside of Tibet.
-Another 6 million Tibetans remained in the Tibetan areas of present-day China.
-This Festival program focused on the culture of the Tibetan refugee community, beyond the land of snows.
+Over the subsequent forty years many other Tibetans have escaped from Chinese-occupied Tibet and settled throughout India and Nepal, and smaller numbers have emigrated to North America and Europe.
+Now approximately 140,000 Tibetans live outside of Tibet.
+Another six million Tibetans remain in the Tibetan areas of present-day China.
+This Festival program focuses on the culture of the Tibetan refugee community, beyond the land of snows.

 Tibetan Culture Beyond the Land of Snows afforded a rare opportunity for the public to hear directly from monks, nuns, and religious leaders from India and the United States.
 A highlight of the Festival was the Monlam Chenmo (Great Prayer Festival) on the National Mall on July 2, presided over by His Holiness the Dalai Lama and followed by his public address to the crowd of fifty thousand visitors.
 Throughout the Festival, visitors could also speak with the finest of traditional artists now living outside Tibet, and with musicians from Canada, craftspeople from Dharamsala, cooks from the United States, and weavers from Nepal.
-From these discussions Festival visitors could gain a clearer understanding of the status of Tibetan culture in the 21st century, a complex picture that included images of Tibet as a contemporary living ethnic community, as well as a historical ideal.
+From these discussions Festival visitors could gain a clearer understanding of the status of Tibetan culture in the twenty-first century, a complex picture that included images of Tibet as a contemporary living ethnic community, as well as a historical ideal.
 Certainly visitors could gain a deeper understanding of how critical a role culture plays in shaping the identities of both a refugee community and a nation.

 The program was produced in collaboration with the Conservancy for Tibetan Art & Culture and with the assistance of His Holiness the 14th Dalai Lama of Tibet and the Tibetan government-in-exile.
 Major support was provided by the International Campaign for Tibet, Tibet Fund, Tibet House New York, The Rockefeller Foundation, The Gere Foundation, Inner Harmony Wellness Center/Peter Amato, Steven and Barbara Rockefeller, Edward F. Nazarko, the Kruglak Family, Tibetan Alliance of Chicago, Inc., The Shelley and Donald Rubin Foundation, Inc., Utah Tibet Support Group, Kazuko Tatsumura Hillyer, and Padma Health Products, Inc. In addition, more than 1,400 individuals and foundations contributed funds to ensure the program's viability.